ddotcodes/100-days-of-code/log.md

 **Today's Progress**:Today is the third day of learning javascript  and also trying to understand react and backend basics and i've been coding all day every day its kinda addictive.

+### Day 48 :December 23, 2019

+**Today's Progress**:Today is the fourth day of learning javascript  and also continued of trying to understand react.js and backend basics